Astemes/astemes-triarc-framework/docs/92_Triarc and Actor Framework/Triarc and AF.md

 ### Ease of Use

-This might be an oppinionated section, but I do think the ease of use is an important aspect of any framework.
+This might be an oppinionated section, but one may argue that ease of use is an important aspect of any framework.

 Actor framework is heavily object oriented, and by heavily I mean that every actor and message is an object.
 To determine what a specific actor does, you need to look at the actor class, then all messages for the specific actor and then all messages for all of its parent actors.